TodePond/DreamBerd/README.md

 - Only poke fun at things you respect + admire.
 - Make us feel good.

+This is a pretty simple change just for this to work.

 -->

 > **New!** Announcing [DreamBerd 2](https://github.com/TodePond/DreamBerd/releases/tag/v2.0)!